The Double Texting Dilemma

 Conclusion: From Anxious to Confident

 Stop viewing a silent phone as an automatic rejection.
 See it as an opportunity.
-A double text, when used correctly, isn't a gamble; it's a confident, calculated move.
+A double text, when used correctly, isn't a gamble.
+It's a confident, calculated move.

 You now have the playbook.
-You know the green lights—the logistical lifeline, the fumble recovery, the callback humor, the value-add, and the grace period check-in.
-You also know the red lights—never text after a clear 'no', in rapid-fire succession, or with an accusatory tone.
+You know the green lights: the logistical lifeline, the fumble recovery, the callback humor, the value-add, and the grace period check-in.
+You also know the red lights: never text after a clear 'no', in rapid-fire succession, or with an accusatory tone.

 Armed with the right strategy, you can turn silence into dates.
 The next step is to make sure your profile gives you the best possible chance of success.
 Take a hard look at your photos.
 Are they making the right first impression?
 If not, you know what to do.